WHERE HOPE MEETS HEALING

 Acupuncture

 Acupuncture is one of the oldest, most commonly used forms of medicine in the world.
 Originating in China more than 2,500 years ago, acupuncture is currently one of the most thoroughly researched, practiced, and respected forms of complementary medicine available anywhere.
+Acupuncture uses a variety of techniques, including placing very thin sterile needles into specific points on the body, to stimulate and improve your Qi flow.
+The many benefits of acupuncture include: Pain reduction, Stress and tension relief, Increased energy levels, Stronger digestion, Relief from bad habits and addictions, Greater sense of overall, health and well-being

 Chinese Herbology

 Chinese herbal medicine is a 2,000 year old tradition using naturally occurring substances — including herbs — to enhance one’s health and vitality.
 As opposed to Western medicine, the foundation of this approach is to support the body’s natural self-healing mechanisms and abilities.
+Since each patient has different needs, I carefully select and combine a variety of herbs that will synergistically blend together to achieve optimal results for your unique situation.
+I prescribe high-quality, professional-grade herbal medicines that are available only to qualified licensed professionals.

 Cupping